Replaces: Arabic version (2005), Spanish version (2005), French version (2005), Chinese version (2005)

 National Aquaculture Legislation Overview - India

-ICAR, the nodal agency for agricultural research in India, has eight fisheries research institutes of which three are mainly responsible for research into aquaculture, these are CIFA, located in Bhubaneswar, on freshwater aquaculture; CIBA, in Chennai, on brackishwater aquaculture and CMFRI, in Kochi, on mariculture.
+ICAR, the nodal agency for agricultural research in India, has eight fisheries research institutes of which three are mainly responsible for research into aquaculture, these are CIFA, located in Bhubaneswar, on freshwater aquaculture; CIBA, in Chennai, on brackish water aquaculture and CMFRI, in Kochi, on mariculture.
 Furthermore, the National Research Centre for Coldwater Fisheries in Bhimtal is concerned with cold water fisheries and aquaculture.
-These Institutes are given specific mandates to formulate research programs depending on national priorities; their regional centres located in different agro-ecological regions also undertake research on problems of regional importance.
-While the research programs are set depending on national priority and regional necessity, farmers' feedback is also given due emphasis.
-In addition, recommendations drawn from national level meetings, seminars and workshops help in prioritising these research programs.
-Each of the institutions also has several other mechanisms to prioritise research and evaluation through the Research Advisory Committee and Quinquennial Review Team constituted by ICAR.
-The Scientific Audit Teams audit the research programs and in addition, the Social Audit Team, headed by Members of Parliament, also evaluates the impact of the institutes on the society as a whole.
-The fisheries colleges within the different State Agriculture Universities as well as other universities and organisations also undertake aquaculture research.
+These institutes are given specific mandates to formulate research programmes depending on national priorities; their regional centres located in different agro-ecological regions also undertake research on problems of regional importance.
+While the research programmes are set depending on national priority and regional necessity, farmers' feedback is also given due emphasis.
+In addition, recommendations drawn from national level meetings, seminars and workshops help in prioritizing these research programmes.
+Each of the institutions also has several other mechanisms to prioritize research and evaluation through the Research Advisory Committee and Quinquennial Review Team constituted by ICAR.
+The Scientific Audit Teams, audit the research programmes and in addition, the Social Audit Team, headed by Members of Parliament, also evaluates the impact of the institutes on the society as a whole.
+The fisheries colleges within the different State Agriculture Universities, as well as other universities and organizations also undertake aquaculture research.

 Important technologies developed by the different research institutes have undergone multi-site testing in different agro-climatic conditions by the All India Coordinator Research Projects and Operational Research Projects funded by ICAR.
-Over the years ICAR have launched several other programs to develop greater research-farmer interaction including the Lab-to-Land Program, the International Development Research Centre (IDRC) Rural Aquaculture Projects, the Institutions-Village-Linkage Program, etc. The Institutes transfer the developed techniques and technology through research publications in national and international journals, manuals and pamphlets in regional languages and training programs, also on-farm demonstrations in several cases.
-Professional fisheries education in India is offered principally by 12 Fisheries Colleges through four-year degree courses (Bachelor of Fisheries Science) followed by two-year masters degrees (Master of Fisheries Science) and Ph.Ds in some colleges.
-At the state level, the training programs are mainly dealt with by the FFDAs and BFDAs.
-Electronic media like radio and television also play a major role in the dissemination of the emerging technologies through specific programs at regular intervals.
+Over the years, ICAR has launched several other programmes to develop greater research-farmer interaction including the Lab-to-Land Programme, the International Development Research Centre (IDRC) Rural Aquaculture Projects, the Institutions-Village-Linkage Programme, etc. The institutes transfer the developed techniques and technology through research publications in national and international journals, manuals and pamphlets in regional languages and training programmes, also on-farm demonstrations in several cases.
+Professional fisheries education in India is offered principally by 19 Fisheries Colleges through four-year degree courses (Bachelor of Fisheries Science) followed by two-year masters degrees (Master of Fisheries Science) and Ph.D in some colleges.
+At the state level, the training programmes are mainly dealt with by the FFDAs and BFDAs.
+Electronic media like radio and television also play a major role in the dissemination of the emerging technologies through specific programmes at regular intervals.

-Aquaculture in the past ten years has witnessed both horizontal and vertical expansion, with total production increasing from 1.395 million tonnes in 1992 to 2.202 million tonnes in 2001, an increase of over 57 percent.
-Conventional farming practices using carp as well as an increased emphasis on diversified culture of freshwater prawns and to some extent catfish, are important areas of growth in the freshwater aquaculture sector.
+Aquaculture in the past ten years has witnessed both horizontal and vertical expansion, with total production increasing from 0.37 million tonnes in 1980 to 4.43 million tonnes during 2012–2013, an increase of over 12 fold.
+Conventional farming practices using carp, as well as an increased emphasis on diversified culture of freshwater prawns and to some extent catfish, are important areas of growth in the freshwater aquaculture sector.
 Greater adoption of modern farming techniques and assured higher profit margins in carp culture over most other agricultural enterprises has attracted farmers to fish farming.
 Freshwater aquaculture has further witnessed diversification through the incorporation of high valued species like freshwater prawn and has increased its production from 455 tonnes in 1992 to over 30 000 tonnes in 2003.

-The early 1990s witnessed a spectacular rise in farmed shrimp production with an increase from 40 000 tonnes in 1991–1992 to 82 900 tonnes in 1994.
-Furthermore, the sector took almost 4–5 years to revive following the damage inflicted by white spot syndrome.
-A cautious approach and the adoption of good management practices subsequently helped the sector to reach a record production of 115 000 tonnes in 2002–2003 from approximately 152 000 ha under production.
+The early 1990s witnessed a spectacular rise in farmed shrimp production with an increase from 35 500 tonnes in 1991–1992 to 82 850 tonnes in 1994–1995.
+Furthermore, the sector took almost 4–5 years to revive following the damage inflicted by the white spot syndrome.
+A cautious approach and the adoption of good management practices subsequently, helped the sector to reach a record production of 270 819 tonnes during 2012–2013 from approximately 115 826 ha area under production.
 A high export potential backed by an assured supply of quality seed through the establishment of large numbers of shrimp hatcheries, the availability of other critical inputs like formulated feed, easily accessed institutional finance, increased entrepreneurial involvement, the entry of several privately owned large companies and above all higher profit margins were the guiding force behind such high growth during last decade.

-Aquaculture over recent years has not only led to substantial socio-economic benefits such as increased nutritional levels, income, employment and foreign exchange but has also brought vast un-utilised and under-utilised land and water resources under culture.
-With freshwater aquaculture being compatible with other farming systems it is largely environmentally friendly and provides for recycling and utilisation of several types of organic wastes.
+Aquaculture over recent years has not only led to substantial socio-economic benefits such as increased nutritional levels, income, employment and foreign exchange, but has also brought vast un-utilized and under-utilized land and water resources under culture.
+With freshwater aquaculture being compatible with other farming systems, it is largely environmentally friendly and provides for recycling and utilization of several types of organic wastes.
 Over the years, however, culture practices have undergone considerable intensification and with the possibility of obtaining high productivity levels there has been a state of flux between the different farming practices.
-In the brackishwater sector there were issues of waste generation, conversion of agricultural land, salinization, degradation of soil and the environment due to the extensive use of drugs and chemicals, destruction of mangroves and so on.
+In the brackish water sector there were issues of waste generation, conversion of agricultural land, salinization, degradation of soil and the environment due to the extensive use of drugs and chemicals, destruction of mangroves and so on.
 Though some of these issues posed concerns, most however, were isolated instances with the bulk of farming conforming to eco-requirements.